magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 you think yourself better than others, you will only suffer.
 What a pity.
 No need to get upset.
 Just watch.

-: Sometimes it seems that since becoming a monk I have increased my hardships and suffering.
+*Q*: Sometimes it seems that since becoming a monk I have increased my hardships and suffering.

-: I know that some of you have had a background of material comfort and outward freedom.
+*A*: I know that some of you have had a background of material comfort and outward freedom.
 By comparison, now you live an austere existence.
 Then in the practice, I often make you sit and wait for long hours.
 Food and climate are different from your home.
 But everyone must go through some of this.
 This is the suffering that leads to the end of suffering.
 This is how you learn.
 When you get angry and feel sorry for yourself, it is a great opportunity to understand the mind.
 The Buddha called defilements our teachers.

 All my disciples are like my children.
 I have only loving-kindness and